xXPinkmagicXx/csp/README.md

 ## Run All Experiments (recommended)
 Run the bash script and regenerate the results in results folder
-`run.sh` takes the file name of an affinity file
+`run.sh` takes the file name of an affinity file see affinity section
-- even
-- odd
-- numa_0
-- numa_1
-- linear

 ```bash
 ./run.sh <affinity_file_name>